| Copyright | (c) 2025 Oleksandr Zhabenko |

 newZoneSpecificCaches :: IO ZoneSpecificCaches Source #

-Alias for createZoneCaches
+Alias for createZoneCaches.

 Useful for more readable builder-based usage or factory patterns.